 You want a bigger, stronger body?
 Eat more.
 Eat like it’s your job.

-Base your meals on whole, earth-grown nutrients and eat at regular intervals, without overeating at any one time.
+Base your diet on whole, earth-grown nutrients and eat at regular intervals, without overeating at any one time.
 Load up on eggs, whole-fat dairy, meat, grains, fruits and veggies, nuts, legumes and dark chocolate.

 Your objective is not to put on scale weight (aka get fat).
 Your objective is to put on muscle mass (aka get jacked).